My Family Has Made This Chili For Decades!

 - Nutrition facts do not include rice or toppings.

-- Make ahead and storage: Allow ground turkey chili to cool completely, then transfer to an airtight container and store in a fridge for up to 1 week.
-Store cooked rice and toppings separate from chili.
+- Make ahead and storage: Cool completely, then store in an airtight container in the fridge for up to 1 week.
+Store cooked rice and toppings separate.

-- Reheating leftovers: Chili can be reheated in a microwave safe bowl (with rice) or on a stove top until warm.
+- Reheating leftovers: Reheat in a microwave safe bowl (with rice) or on a stove top until warm.
 Add toppings just before serving.

 - Freezing: Chili is perfect for making ahead and freezing!
-Allow to cool completely, store in freezer-safe bags or containers for 4-6 months.
-To reheat, thaw overnight in a refrigerator, then reheat in a microwave or on a stovetop before serving.
+Cool completely, then store in freezer-safe bags or containers for 4-6 months.
+To reheat, thaw overnight in a fridge, then reheat in a microwave or on a stovetop.

 Nutrition